bmcorser/rach.github.com/src/python/pelican-bitly-plugin.rst

 :tags: analytics, pelican
 :category: python
 :author: Rach Belaid
-:twitter_msg: Bit.ly plugin for Pelican from @rachbelaid #python #bitly #pelican
+:twitter_msg: Bit.ly plugin for Pelican #python #bitly #pelican

 I started writing this blog using `Pelican <http://pelican.notmyidea.org/en/3.0/>`_ which is static blog generator build by `Alexis Metaireau <http://blog.notmyidea.org/>`_ and based on technologies that I know and mainly that I don't hate : Python, Rst, Jinja2 ...

-During the customization of this blog, I wanted to be able to know how the posts will be shared by using a url shortener like `bit.ly <http://bit.ly/>`.
+During the customization of this blog, I wanted to be able to know how the posts will be shared by using a url shortener like `bit.ly <http://bit.ly/>`_.
 Since Pelican support plugin from the version 3.0 and I hate doing repeating tasks, why not to write a plugin for it?

 I'have been amazed how easy it has been to wrote this plugin.
-Pelican provide a easy way to register signals which is documented `here <http://pelican.notmyidea.org/en/3.0/plugins.html>`_
+Pelican provide a easy way to register signals which is documented `here <http://pelican.notmyidea.org/en/3.0/plugins.html>`_.

 The only issues met was that the signal required for me was not existing yet.
 But it has been just fine with a bit of monkey patching.